 Emergency Disaster Services

-The Salvation Army is known for being the first service agency to arrive and the last to leave – our commitment is to help people through to the end.
+We’re known for being the first service agency to arrive and the last to leave – our commitment is to help people through to the end.
 Once the dust settles, our staff and volunteers stay for weeks, months or even years until we’ve done all we can to help.

 Get up to date news from the national Salvation Army Emergency Disaster Services website, and find out how The Salvation Army EDS teams are involved in providing assistance across the country in times of disaster.